 Q: What kind of infertility testing can I expect?

 A: There are a wide range of tests that can be performed to diagnose infertility and determine the best course of treatment.
 They include blood tests that measure hormone levels, ultrasounds that examine the ovaries, tests that image the fallopian tubes and pelvic cavity, and blood tests that measure immune factors that can affect embryo implantation.
-Each of these tests are explained in greater detail Fertility Tests for Women
+The SIRM St. Louis fertility experts explain each of these tests in greater detail: Fertility Tests for Women

 Q: How do doctors treat infertility?

 A: If the diagnosis is comprehensive and accurate, your physician will address each of the affecting factors.
 This may involve bypassing the fallopian tubes with In Vitro Fertilization, surgery to remove ovarian cysts or endometriosis, simple intrauterine insemination, ovulation induction using fertility drugs, or, in the case of male fertility, direct injection of sperm into an egg to induce fertilization.
 The key to success is individualizing treatment based on a patient’s personal diagnosis and circumstances.
-You can find extensive information on infertility treatments here.
+You can find extensive information on the infertility treatments offered at our ?

 Q: What are the risk factors for infertility?